Will A Humidifier Help With Cough and Congestion? Don’t Switch It On Before Reading This!!!

 The bad news is that when you breathe in the air, you will also inhale the bacteria.
-Thus, you could find that instead of feeling well, you will start feeling worse, and the cough could indeed be accompanied by other ailments.
+You could find that instead of feeling well, you will start feeling worse.
+The cough could be accompanied by other ailments.

 But there is a solution to all this.
 You must keep your humidifier as clean as possible, as often as possible.
 That way, you are assured that the misty air that you are inhaling is clean and healthy.